adslbarxatov/IOP/docs/index.md

 ### 3. Lab doesn’t use autoupdate

-None of Policy Objects can update its functionality without the direct participation of the user.
+⁽¹⁾ None of Policy Objects can update its functionality without the direct participation of the user.
 Non-executable content may be updated automatically if the correct functioning of the Object becomes impossible without it.

+⁽²⁾ Automatic updating of executable content is only allowed for the DPArray app store as an optional feature and is disabled by default.

 ### 4. Lab doesn’t use hidden functionality